In the last post we introduced ourselves to a new concept in organic chemistry – Aromaticity. We will continue to discuss it in this post.

 Erich Hückel was a German physical chemist, who was born in Berlin, Germany.
 His father was a physician, who had built a laboratory in their house.
 In this laboratory, he used to conduct experiments in chemistry and physics with his sons.
 This is how Erich Hückel developed his interest in chemistry.
-He is one of the most celebrated scientist of the 19th century.
-He is the one who gave us the Hückel’s rule, Hückel’s molecular orbital theory and Debye- Hückel theory.
+He is one of the most celebrated scientists of the 19th century.
+He is the one who gave us Hückel’s rule, Hückel’s molecular orbital theory, and Debye- Hückel theory.

 Erich Hückel formulated a simple expression of the relationship between the structure of a compound and aromaticity as follows –